L'esule di Roma: Second scene

-Second sceneIn prisonScene 3In his cell, Septimius awaits his execution.
+In his cell, Septimius awaits his execution.
 The aria in A major S'io finora, Bell'idol mio is preceded by an instrumental passage for Oboe solo and followed by a cabaletta in the same key, goes down to the trumpet.
 This scene was added during the performances at La Scala, Milan on 12 July 12, 1828 for the tenor, Winter, but the original music was lost.
 There are two versions: one written for Rubini, who sang the role at the Teatro San Carlo in the winter of 1828 and the other for Ignazio Pasini on its revival in Bergamo, 1840.

+Third scene

+The garden of Murena's house.